Petra Kvitová: Kvitová vs. Li

 Kvitová and Li Na met seven times.
 Kvitová trails the head-to-head 3–4.
 All their encounters came throughout 2011 to 2013, the first being the semifinals of the 2011 Madrid Open which Kvitová won comfortably in straight sets.
 Later that month, in the fourth round of the French Open, Li exacted revenge by coming back from a set down to beat Kvitová, and would go on to win the title.

 The following year, they clashed in the semifinals of Sydney where Li, once more, beat Kvitová despite being a set down, this time denying Kvitová the No. 1 ranking.
 Later that year, Kvitová scored her second win over Li, in the Montreal final which she won in three sets to snap a 10-month title drought and capture her first title of 2012.

 They met thrice in 2013.
 They traded wins in the first two, both also coming in the quarterfinal stage, with Li first winning in Stuttgart, and Kvitová exacting revenge in Beijing next.
 In their final meeting, the semifinals of the WTA Tour Championships, Li saw off Kvitová in straight sets.
 Li would retire in August the following year.

 Personal life

 In the past, Kvitová was in relationships with Czech tennis players Adam Pavlásek and later Radek Štěpánek.
 She began dating Czech hockey player Radek Meidl in June 2014.
 In December 2015, it was officially announced by the Czech media that the couple were engaged.
 The news was subsequently confirmed by both Meidl and Kvitová.
 The couple split in May 2016.

 In August 2021, it was reported that Kvitová had been seeing her coach Jiří Vaněk, since the early summer of that year.
 They became engaged in July 2022, and married a year later.
 On 1 January 2024, Kvitová announced her pregnancy on Instagram.
 On 7 July 2024, Kvitová gave birth to their son Petr.
+On 30 March 2026, she gave birth to their twin girls, Emma and Ella.